AlvaroFranco/AFSQLManager/README.md

 #####Create a brand new database

-To create a new file, use the method ```-createDatabaseWithName:openInmediately:withStatusBlock:```.
+To create a new file, use the method ```-createDatabaseWithName:openImmediately:withStatusBlock:```.
 Let's say you need to create a database called nyancat.sqlite:

-    [[AFSQLManager sharedManager]createDatabaseWithName:@"nyancat.sqlite" openInmediately:YES withStatusBlock:^(BOOL success, NSError *error) {
+    [[AFSQLManager sharedManager]createDatabaseWithName:@"nyancat.sqlite" openImmediately:YES withStatusBlock:^(BOOL success, NSError *error) {

         if (success) {
         	// Yeah, database created successfully